Money Market Account vs. Savings Account: Understanding the Differences

 What Is a Savings Account?

-In a nutshell, a savings account is meant for people who are saving for a specific purpose.
+A savings account is meant for people who are saving for a specific purpose.
 It offers a lower interest rate than a money market account but allows you to accrue more interest over time.
 Savings accounts also usually have higher withdrawal limits than money market accounts, making them better for long-term savings goals.

 High-yield savings accounts can also help you save for long-term goals, such as retirement funds.
 Some banks even have special savings accounts that offer rewards and other benefits, such as higher interest rates.
 However, it’s important to understand all the fees and restrictions associated with your account in order to maximize your return.